When I think of buying gifts for my friends and family, whether they are homesteaders or not, I like to make sure the gifts I give are thoughtful.

 For Any Homesteader

-Whether they’re in an apartment or on 50 acres, these gifts are perfect for just about anyone on their homesteading journey.
+Whether renters of a small space in the city or owners of 50 acres, these gifts are perfect for just about anyone on a homesteading journey.

 I love these bags!
-I’ve had mine for many years and they are still holding up.
-They pack down small so I can keep them in my purse.
-I can fit a week’s worth of groceries in just 4 bags, so they are really convenient to have.
+I’ve had mine for many years, and they are still holding up.
+They pack down small so that I can keep them in my purse.
+I can fit a week’s worth of groceries in just four bags, so they are really convenient to have around.

 I love this sign!
-There are many rustic/homestead/farmhouse type signs available but I like this one because it’s so affordable and has great reviews.
+There are many rustic/homestead/farmhouse-type signs available, but I like this one because it’s so affordable and has excellent reviews.